MIEA v Guo

 MIEA v Guo, also known as 'Guo' is a decision of the High Court of Australia.
 The case is an important decision in Australian refugee law.
 The case has been described as setting out 'what is required for a decision-maker to have a "rational basis" for determining whether an applicant for refugee status has a well founded fear of persecution'.

-According to LawCite, Guo has been cited the second most times of any High Court decision.
+According to LawCite, Guo has been cited the eighth most times of any High Court decision.